-There are various protocols that it uses to retrieve numerous files.
+There are various protocols that it uses to retrieve multiple files.
 For instance, HTTP FTP and HTTPS protocols.

 Moreover, during the download process, if any sort of network problem occurs, wget has the ability to retrieve the files from the point where the connection was lost.